ibm-cloud-docs/devsecops/devsecops-pr-pipeline.md

   - If successful, PR is merged with comment like `Merged via the queue into main with commit abcdefg`
   - If not successful (ex: failed compliance check), PR will not be auto-merged, and removed from Merge Queue.

+## Merge Queue PR's and evidence reuse
+To optimize pipeline execution time and resource usage, evidence can be collected in PR's to be reused in CI's.
+See [Reuse of evidences across PR and CI pipelines](/docs/devsecops?topic=devsecops-devsecops-evidence-reuse#devsecops-evidence-reuse).

+Elements to consider when using Merge Queue and evidence reuse:
+- evidence **can not** be reused between originating PR and Merge Queue PR (as merge queue creates a ephemeral branch on the fly)
+- evidence can be reused between Merge Queue PR and CI (if the feature is enabled)
+- ensure [collect evidence in PR feature](/docs/devsecops?topic=devsecops-cd-devsecops-pr-pipeline#cd-devsecops-pr-evidence-collection) is enabled and correctly set.
 ---

 ## PR Payload Overview